When it comes to streaming, the SiliconDust HDHomeRun is like the Holy Grail.

 There are two broad categories of SiliconDust HDHomeRun devices: Consumer use and Commercial use.
-Even though this site is geared for regular home consumers, there’s still a couple of use cases I can think of to talk about the commercial SiliconDust TECH lineup.
+Even though this site is geared toward regular home consumers, there are still a couple of use cases I can think of to talk about the commercial SiliconDust TECH lineup.

-The biggest differences is in the number of tuners that the device will have built in.
+The biggest difference is in the number of tuners that the device will have built-in.
 Generally speaking, the consumer versions of the HDHomeRun will have either 2 or 3 tuners which will limit you to…you guessed it…2 or 3 shows at any given time.

-For the SiliconDust TECH commercial lineup, they come with up to 8 tuners built in.
+For the SiliconDust TECH commercial lineup, comes with up to 8 tuners built in.